 “St Patrick spoke with an Otherworld woman called Aillenn Ilchrothoch (meaning Aillenn the Multi-shaped; perhaps a reference to shape-shifting) who spoke to him thus:

 Everybody who would be drinking the feast of Goibniu with us, neither illness nor disease comes upon them.”

 Another passage claims that Caoilte, a warrior of Fionn mac Cumhall’s Fianna, complains of an old wound and says that an Otherworld woman called Bé Bind ‘has the drink of healing and curing of the Tuatha de Danann, she having the drink which survives from the feast of Goibniu.”

 Some speculate that this drink was a type of beer.
 Strange that the drink itself is referred to as ‘the feast’, as if it were both food and drink; also, that the concoction was brewed by Goibniu, a smith, rather than a Druid or physician.
 I guess there is a kind of logic in it; in Bronze Age and Iron Age times, the magic possessed of a smith was considered mighty indeed, perhaps greater than any other.
 Perhaps only such a person could wield the power to create such a brew.

-Personally, bearing in mind all that we have learned about the ancient Irish peoples’ veneration of the bee and its precious honey, and that the honey-sweet Ambrosia and Amrita were the draught of Gods, I believe so too was Miodh the elixir of youth everlasting to the Tuatha de Danann.
-Maybe it was hazelmead.
+Personally, bearing in mind all that we have learned about the ancient Irish peoples’ veneration of the bee and its precious honey, and that the honey-sweet Nectar and Amrita were the draught of Gods, I believe so too was Miodh the elixir of youth everlasting to the Tuatha de Danann.
+Perhaps the mysterious Feast of Goibniu was actually one and the same as the fabulous fabled hazelmead.